yuneeksehgal/hiring/README.md

 &nbsp;

+If the start command does not work on your computer, using 2 terminals you can try:
+* npm run server
+* npm run ngrok

+If these do not work, there's an error specific to your system.

+&nbsp;

 Create a pull request from a new branch and add to this file:
 * Your findings
 * Loom URL from the upwork post.